lpavone-wn/url-shortener/README.md

 #### ServerMain
 The main class configures and starts the Helidon Web Server.
 Helidon's built-in routing support is used to redirect shortened url requests in ServerMain.
-The static content routing and JAXRS application are also registered with the Web Server in ServerMain.
+The static content routing, OpenAPI support and JAXRS application are also registered with the Web Server in ServerMain.

 #### URLService